-Atheromatous plaque rupture usually results from manipulation of the aorta during vascular surgery, angioplasty, or arteriography.
+Atheromatous plaque rupture usually results from manipulation of the aorta or other large arteries during vascular surgery, angioplasty, or arteriography.
 Spontaneous plaque rupture, which occurs most often in patients who have diffuse erosive atherosclerosis or who are being treated with anticoagulants or fibrinolytics, is rare.

 Atheroemboli tend to cause incomplete occlusion with secondary ischemic atrophy rather than renal infarction.
 A foreign body immune reaction often follows embolization, leading to continued deterioration in renal function for 3 to 8 wk.
 Acute renal impairment may also result from massive or recurrent episodes of embolization.

 Symptoms are usually those of acute or chronic renal dysfunction with uremia (see Symptoms and Signs).
 Renal atheroembolism rarely causes hypertension.
 Abdominal pain, nausea, and vomiting can result from concomitant compromised arterial microcirculation of abdominal organs (eg, pancreas, GI tract).
 Sudden blindness and formation of bright yellow retinal plaques (Hollenhorst plaques) can result from emboli in retinal arterioles.
 Signs of widespread peripheral embolism (eg, livedo reticularis, painful muscle nodules, overt gangrene, which is often referred to as the trash syndrome) are sometimes present.